myoortcloud/edx-platform/docs/en_us/course_authors/source/developing_course/course_outline.rst

 Developing Your Course Outline
 ###################################

 As you develop your course, you work primarily in the edX Studio course outline.
 See the following information about working with the course outline:

 * `Open the Course Outline`_
-* `How the Course is Organized`_
 * `Example of a Developed Course in the Outline`_
 * `The Student's View of a Developed Course`_
 * `Navigating the Course Outline`_